ostackdoc/ostackdoc-docs/docs/prepare-deployment-host.md

     When you install OpenStack in a production environment, we recommend using a separate deployment host that contains Ansible and orchestrates the OpenStack-Ansible (OSA) installation on the target hosts.

     In a test environment, we recommend using one of the infrastructure target hosts as the deployment host.

+To use a target host as a deployment host, follow the steps in [Prepare the target hosts](/prepare-the-target-hosts/) on the deployment host.